DmitriyAfanasev/DmitriyAfanasev/README.md

 <h3 align="center">About me</h3>

-- 🚀 **Python Backend Developer.** I specialize in designing and building reliable server systems.
+- 🚀 **Backend Developer.** I specialize in designing and building reliable server systems.

 - 🛠️ **Core Stack:** I confidently code in **Python**.
 I prefer **FastAPI** for high-performance solutions and effectively use **Django**/**DRF** 🤠 for rapid prototyping and API development.